 Year 7 Literacy and Numeracy Support

-Through their Key Stage 2 assessments, students who need extra support from the Year 7 Literacy and Numeracy Catch Up Premium are identified.
+Students are identified who need extra support from the Year 7 Literacy and Numeracy Catch Up Premium.
 This is an additional grant for each Year 7 student who did not achieve the expected level in reading and/or mathematics at Key Stage 2 (KS2).
 The school then plans the best way to use the funding.
 The school will plan provision that suits the needs of their Year 7 cohort and that fits in with strategies already used by the school to help under-performing students.
 The aim of this funding is to support Year 7 students in ‘catching up’ with their peers.

 This was spent on extra staffing in maths and English and £1500 was spent on Cats materials and £7000 on Doddle for that year which is a skills based assessment programme.
 It was hard to measure this as it was not a very targeted so it was difficult to measure the impact.